 Piano use and care is something that people contend over, not just in practice, but in theory.
 Generation to generation, systems are created and discarded for doing so most effectively.
 The penultimate question, is, should a system be adopted and unalterably adhered to?
 What is considered fair, and what, foul, in promoting a system that I find particularly appealing?
 This question is more important than how to obtain clientele.
 It requires ethical consideration.

 The piano technician is not only expected to be just an artist, engineer, or woodworker, though any will demonstrate at least a modest understanding in all these things.
-Unfortunately, to-day, the piano technician has largely been transformed into just an engineer, and less so, woodworker.
-There are also many isolated components of piano maintenance within such categories; the arts community exhibits little recognition of what to associate with the proclivities of their piano technician.
-As that piano technicians might most be artists, engineers, or woodworkers, it is important to recognize what the piano technician him or herself is skilled in, and then, direct them into these areas of the field.
+Unfortunately, to-day, the piano technician has largely been transformed into just an engineer, and less so, woodworker, in spite of the question often pondered by piano technicians and the arts community, about the role art plays in our business.
+There are also many isolated components of piano maintenance within such categories, however, amidst the determination of piano technicians to characterize themselves as artists by default somehow.
+Does the piano technician really need to be an artist?
 Check out our Facebook Page @ https://www.facebook.com/tristate.pianoworks